Fox Park is one of 108 St. Louis parks. The 2.69 acre park was placed into ordinance in 1917 and is located in the Fox Park neighborhood.

 There are some nicely landscaped areas and new trees planted to provide some definition to the different areas of the park.

 A couple things I will say is that there is a planned "spray pad" section just south of the pavilion that should break ground any day now.
 There is also a group of volunteers raising money and resources for a much needed dog park.

-The recent opening of the Purple Martin, a neighborhood bistro, has activated a critical corner right across from the park.
+The recent opening of the Purple Martin, a neighborhood bar/restaurant, has activated a critical corner right across from the park.